VIP Travel Reservations Inc

 My advice to you is that it can work, but you must follow all instructions exactly, including sending certified checks, and following all deadlines.
 This includes the restrictions on date selections for the cruise.
 Do all background work on the cruises and available dates yourself, and try to pick dates that are likely to be less in demand.
 I did have a great time, and I would go on another cruise, but probably not through a promotion deal.
 These people are trying to sell a product and these cruise certificates are just the incentives that they purchase to get you to listen to their sales pitch.
 This is their job.
 Just thought I'd share.

-VIP Travel Reservations Inc Company Profile
+VIP Travel Reservations Inc Company Information

 - Company Name: